Tahmid2000/Tahmid2000/README.md

 ### Hi, I'm <a href="https://tahmidimran.com" target="_blank">Tahmid</a>. 👋

-I'm a Master's Student at the University of Texas at Dallas majoring in Computer Science.
-Over the past couple of years, I've worked at different companies such as Microsoft, JP Morgan Chase, and Atticus to expand my horizons as a Software Engineer.
+I'm a Software Engineer at Microsoft.
+I previously completed my Master's Degree in Computer Science at the University of Texas at Dallas.

 <!--
 <hr />